orchy-mfe/orchy-doc/docs/documentation/wc-configuration/microPages.md

 `entryPoint` field defines where is exposed the `index.html` of you Micro Frontend; it can be defined with both a relative or absolute path and even with a different domain.

 :::danger
-If you decide to expose your Micro Frontends, be awere of [Cross Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+If you decide to expose your Micro Frontends, be aware of [Cross Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 :::

 ### microPages.microFrontends.id